arahm/Farrell-Tate_cohomology_computations/README.md

 This allows us to extract the p-torsion subcomplexes.
 The authors applied the rigid facets subdivision algorithm to
 • the PGL 3 (Z[i]) cell complex of Mathieu Dutour Sikiric and
-• the GL 3 (O −m ) cell complexes for m ∈ {1, 2, 7, 11, 15, 19, 5} of Sebastian Schönnenbeck.
+• the GL 3 (O −m ) cell complexes for m ∈ {1, 2, 7, 11, 15, 19, 5} of Sebastian Schönnenbeck, which are in the following archive file:
-Some of the subdivided cell complexes (to be read back into HAP) are in this archive file:

 [cellcomplexes.tar.gz](https://github.com/arahm/Farrell-Tate_cohomology_computations/files/8797994/cellcomplexes.tar.gz)

+Please see here [instructions_for_creating_and_loading_the_cell_complexes.txt](https://github.com/arahm/Farrell-Tate_cohomology_computations/files/10482087/instructions_for_creating_and_loading_the_cell_complexes.txt) instructions for handling these cell complexes.

 Then they extracted the 3-torsion subcomplex, and finally reduced it using their pertinent methods (Alexander D. Rahm, "Accessing the cohomology of discrete groups above their virtual cohomological dimension, J. Algebra 404 (2014), 152–175.
 MR3177890"), which are also implemented in the above quoted torsion subcomplexes subpackage, to be used within HAP: